gemini6829/BWSI-GitGood-NLP-Capstone/README.md

 Welcome to the `BWSI-GitGood-NLP-Capstone` repository!
 This project is the culmination of our team's work during the third week of the **BWSI (Beaver Works Summer Institute) course**, focusing on practical applications of Natural Language Processing (NLP) and computer vision.

 Our goal was to **build a semantic image search system** that allows users to find images using natural language descriptions.
 Given a query description, the system returns images that match the description from a database.
-This repository contains all the code, models, and resources developed as part of this exciting capstone project.

 ---